Spreads/Spreads/README.md

     let sum = upper.Repeat() + lower.Fill(42.0) // [2=>2+42=44; 3=>2+30=32; 4=>4+42=46; 5=>4+50=54]

 For N series logic remains the same.
-If we want to calculate a simple price index like DJIA for each tick of underlying stocks, we could take 30 tick series, repeat them, apply `Zip` function and calculate average of prices at any point:
+If we want to calculate a simple price index like DJIA for each tick of underlying stocks, we could take 30 tick series, repeat them (because ticks are irregular), apply `ZipN` and calculate average of prices at any point:

-    let index30 : Series[DateTime,double] =
+    let index30 : Series<DateTime,double> =
         arrayOfDiscreteSeries
         .Map(fun ds -> ds.Repeat())
-        .Zip(fun (k:'DateTime) (vArr:'double[]) -> vArr.Average())
+        .ZipN(fun (k:'DateTime) (vArr:'double[]) -> vArr.Average())

-The values array `vArr` is not copied and the lamdba must not return anything that has a reference to the array.
-If the arrays of zipped values are needed for further use outside zip method, one must copy the array inside the lamdba.
+The values array `vArr` is not copied and the lambda must not return anything that has a reference to the array.
+If the arrays of zipped values are needed for further use outside zip method, one must copy the array inside the lambda.
 However, this is rarely needed, because we could zip outputs of zips and process the arrays inside lambda without allocating memory.
 For example, if we have series of returns and weights from applying Zip as before, these series are not evaluated until values are requested, and when we zip them to calculate